-Growing up in Ghana, Sudan, Côte d’Ivoire, Ethiopia, and California, Yodit is a surfer and swimmer herself and has clocked countless hours on the beach.
-“I go to the beach at the least five times per week in Dakar,” she says of her current home base.
-“But I’m now not the type of woman who likes to just lie on the seashore—I need to be active.”
-But courageous she can be paddling into the waves of the Almadies Peninsula in Senegal or Anchor Point in Morocco, she admits she takes a softer method to skincare.
+Growing up in Ghana, Sudan, Côte d’Ivoire, Ethiopia, and California, Yodit is a surfer and swimmer and has clocked countless hours on the beach.
+“I go to the beach at least five times per week in Dakar,” she says of her current home base.
+“But I’m now not the type of woman who likes to lie on the seashore—I need to be active.”
+But courageous, she can paddle into the waves of the Almadies Peninsula in Senegal or Anchor Point in Morocco; she admits she takes a softer skincare method.
 “Salt can be harsh and drying for my skin and hair,” she says, recalling instances she changed into unprotected within the water, leaving her thick curly hair dehydrated and brittle.
 Here, Eklund walks us thru her summertime essentials that beat the warmth, sun, and sea for surfers—from all around the globe, with an array of skin kinds and hair textures—and non-surfers alike.
 After all, she says, “At Bantu Wax, we need anybody to experience as they belong.”
 Get generous along with your sunscreen.

 “Women in Africa underestimate the necessity of wearing sunblock.
-Everyone needs to shield their skin; Bob Marley died of melanoma in the end.
+Everyone needs to shield their skin; Bob Marley died of melanoma.
 Turn to braids for added conditioning.
-I like to use this exquisite sunblock I purchase from a spa in Ethiopia called Tilla.”
+I like to use this exquisite sunblock I purchased from a spa in Ethiopia called Tilla.”

 “I might describe my hair as “Scary Spice”—thick and curly.
-I want to braid my hair into or 3 braids once I’m in and out of the water.
-It avoids the annoyance of hair entering into my face, and you can hold oil or conditioner in it at some point of the day so it doesn’t get damaged.
-I honestly love Shu Uemura’s hair products, particularly the Black Cumin, and I additionally like to shop for argan oil at the power from Marrakech to our shop in Taghazout, Morocco from the different ladies’ cooperatives.”
+I want to braid my hair into three braids once in and out of the water.
+It avoids the annoyance of hair entering my face, and you can hold oil or conditioner in it at some point in the day so it doesn’t get damaged.
+I honestly love Shu Uemura’s hair products, particularly the Black Cumin, and I additionally like to shop for argan oil at the power from Marrakech to our shop in Taghazout, Morocco, from the different ladies’ cooperatives.”

 Always concentrate on your skin.

-“I love the usage of a spread of various oils earlier than and after solar publicity on each my hair and face.
-I try to pay attention to what my pores and skin seem to like and what it needs.
-I certainly like the consistency of this baobab oil that I purchase in Dakar because it’s thick and hydrating but not at all greasy.
-I buy it right here in Senegal because you could discover it quite a lot anywhere, and it’s not too luxurious.
-My pores and skin usually experienced exquisite tenderness and are nourished once I use them.
-For [after-sun recovery], my pals make Obal oil, an aggregate of argan, sour cherry, sweet almond oils, and some different vital oils.
-It’s brilliant for the face, specifically after an extended day at the beach, so I like to apply it within the evenings.”
+“I love the usage of a spread of various oils earlier than and after solar publicity on each of my hair and face.
+I try to pay attention to what my pores and skin seem to like and their needs.
+I like the consistency of this baobab oil I purchase in Dakar because it’s thick and hydrating but not greasy.
+I bought it here in Senegal because you can discover it quite a lot anywhere, and it’s not too luxurious.
+My pores and skin usually experience exquisite tenderness and are nourished once I use them.
+For [after-sun recovery], my pals make Obal oil, an aggregate of argan, sour cherry, sweet almond oils, and other vital oils.
+It’s brilliant for the face, specifically after an extended day at the beach, so I like to apply it in the evenings.”